Print

 The risk management process

-The following steps should be completed to effectively manage risk as part of the vessel’s Safety Management System (SMS).
-It is important to note that vessel owners, masters and crew should be involved in all of the following four steps of the risk management process.
+The following steps should be completed by vessel owners to effectively manage risk as part of the vessel’s Safety Management System (SMS).
+It is important to note that masters and crew must also be involved in all of the following four steps of the risk management process.

 steps to manage risk